objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

     # only use users with at least more than 1 press.
     data_set_temp = data_set_temp[data_set_temp.total_press>1]

-If we rerun the code above to review the data set we find that the data set is more balanced (16.5% converted), although it is a bit small now (406 samples).
+If we now rerun the code above to review the data set we find that the data set is more balanced (16.5% converted), although it is a bit small now (406 samples).
 The distributions as shown by describing the data set and the histograms look indeed better for our model now.
 We will use this data set to create our X and y data set that we will use in the model.